andreattad/Flower_covers_phenocams/Phase_1.md

 ```

 # 1.3 Image labelling
-Image labelling phase includes: i) preparation of the list of images to be labelled, ii) label the images, iii) remove labelled pixels which are too close from one another.
+Image labelling phase includes: i) image list preparation, ii) image patches labelling, iii) close pixels removal.
 The labelled dataset is provided in the ETH repository (see README file for details) for replicability.

 ## Image list preparation
 To develop a labelled dataset, 300 images were randomly selected (60 images in the period between Apr, 24 and May, 5; 60 images between May, 6 and May, 18; 120 images between May, 19 and May, 29).